jaredjennings/mrpump/README.rst

 format = Year %Y month %m day %d

 [global]
+# A colon-separated list of directories wherein eggs containing chems are to be
+# found.
+plugin path = /home/me/mrpump-plugins
 # This is the same as the section name above.
 screen name = npfour
 # Name of a file that Mr. Pump can write in.
 Gets no larger than 10k.